phenology/platform-for-pheno-products/README.md

-# platform-for-pheno-products
+# Big Data platform to derive large scale phenological products.

-Big Data platform to derive large scale phenological products.
+It is a master project associated with the [High spatial resolution phenological modelling at continental scales](https://github.com/phenology/hsr-phenological-modelling)